Blyn04/Blyn04/README.md

 - 4th-year Bachelor of Science in Information Technology student, specializing in Web and Mobile Application Development.
 - Focused on backend development rather than frontend.
-- Experienced in collaborating with teams across diverse platforms and technologies to deliver successful projects.

 ---